Psoas Muscle in Tai Chi

 Function

-• Unites the upper body to the lower body
+• Connects the upper body to the lower body

 • Hip stabiliser, creating appropriate function/movement of the hip-joint